-If you or a loved one have symptoms of autoimmune hepatitis, contact an expert hepatologist (liver specialist) at University of Miami Health System today.
+If you or a loved one have symptoms of autoimmune hepatitis, contact an expert hepatologist (liver specialist) at the University of Miami Health System today.
 The earlier we can diagnose the condition, the better the outcome.

 Why Choose UHealth?

 Liver care from South Florida’s expert hepatologists.
-Our hepatologists are part of the liver transplant program at Miami Transplant Institute.
+Our hepatologists are part of the liver transplant program at the Miami Transplant Institute.
 You can trust you’re getting expert care with the most advanced diagnostics and treatment for all your liver health needs.

 Seamless services from specialists who care about you.
 Our hepatology teams are here for you both in the hospital or in the outpatient (clinic) setting.
 We get to know your family and help you become the healthiest you can be.

 Questions?
 We're here to help.